ilyasofficial1617/portal/README.md

 - Precomplie standard libary
 - Select install location and hit install
 1. Run `pip install virtualenv` using windows command line
-1. You would have to install PostgreSQL.
-Download from [official location](https://www.postgresql.org/download/windows/) or alternative location, you could lookup some PostgreSQL tutorials online if you are completely blank on this.
 1. Clone the repo - `git clone git@github.com:systers/portal.git` and cd into the `portal` directory.
 Use git CMD or git Bash(unix-like terminal) to do so.
 1. Create a virtual environment with Python 3 and install dependencies, using CMD :